-Organic fertilizers high in nitrogen are manure, cotton seed meal, guano, and the by-products of slaughter houses – bone meal, tankage, and dried blood.
+Organic fertilizers high in nitrogen include manure, cotton seed meal, guano, and the by-products of slaughter houses – bone meal, tankage, and dried blood.

-The best organic sources of phosphoric acid are bone meal and rock phosphates.
+The best organic fertilizer sources of phosphoric acid are bone meal and rock phosphates.

 Potash is found in the ash of hardwood trees and seaweed.

 The food value of organic fertilizers varies so that they cannot be labeled as precisely as the chemical ones.
 Organic fertilizer mixtures are now being packaged, however, with the approximate percentage of each nutrient on the bag.

 We enumerate the best types of organic matter to use for soil fertility or soil amendment.
 Unlike synthetic fertilizers or non-organic fertilizers, they contain single ingredients with enough nutrients to serve as plant food.
 Also, they did not undergo numerous process to achieve a certain level of quality.

 These fertilizers break down easily and offer more soil conditioning features than actual nutrients.
 They improve the soil structure by adding drainage and moisture retention.
 Examples of plant-based fertilizers include: